SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/notes.md

 ## Create a note

-1. Go to the required company, contact, sale, selection or project.
+1. Go to the required company, contact, sale, selection, or project.
 2. Select the **Note** tab and click **Edit**.
 3. Type in the required information on the note.
 4. Click **Save**.